FelixK15/k15_lua_standalone/README.md

 ### How does lua-standalone work? ###

-Currently the application will look for a folder with the name 'lua' in the current directory.
-Inside the folder it will search for a 'main.lua' file from which it tries to call the function 'main(args)' All arguments with which lua-standalone was called will be forwarded to Lua in form of a table.
+Currently the application will search for a folder with the name 'lua' in the current directory.
+Inside the folder it will search for a 'main.lua' file from which it tries to call the function 'main(args)' All arguments with which lua-standalone was called will be forwarded to Lua in the form of a table.

 The repository currently contains the officially Lua 5.1 runtime as well as the LuaJIT runtime.
 The idea behind that was to statically link the debug build of lua-standalone against the Lua 5.1 runtime and the release build against the